Red Sox vs. Rays Player Props Betting Odds

-Oddsmakers have set player props for Yandy Diaz, Rafael Devers and others when the Tampa Bay Rays host the Boston Red Sox at Tropicana Field on Tuesday at 6:40 PM ET.
+Yandy Diaz and Justin Turner are two of the players with prop bets for the taking when the Tampa Bay Rays and the Boston Red Sox meet at Tropicana Field on Wednesday (at 6:40 PM ET).

 Bet on this matchup or its props with BetMGM!